tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - DNT-header is being sent correctly for ALL requests (including Ad visits) if either disableClickingForDNT and disableHidingForDNT are enabled (and vice versa)
 - That DNT list at top of whitelist.html is checked when either DNT option is checked
-- That DNT domains appear in whitelist.html entries when either DNT option is checked
-- That DNT domains are removed from whitelist entries when when neither DNT option is checked

 &nbsp;